-- Preheat your oven to 350°F. Melt a bit of butter and add to an 8×4″ baking pan.
+- Preheat your oven to 350°F. Melt a bit of margarine and add to an 8×4″ baking pan.
 Use a pastry brush to spread it all around the pan, making sure to get in all the corners.
 Add about 2 Tbsp flour to the pan and shake it around until fully coated.
 Tap excess flour out and set aside.

 - Add about 1/3 of the flour mixture to the mixer and mix on low until just incorporated.
-Follow with half the liquid, mix on low to combine.
-Repeat with 1/3 the flour, the rest of the milk, then the remainder of the flour.
+Follow with half the liquid, and mix on low to combine.
+Repeat with 1/3 the flour, the rest of the milk, and then the remainder of the flour.

 - Let cool in the pan for 15 minutes, then carefully run a thin knife around the edges and invert to remove from the pan.
 Gently flip to right the cake, then let cool completely before glazing.